christophhagen/BinaryCodable/BinaryFormat.md

 ### Optionals

-Normally, `Optional` values in unkeyed containers are tracked using [nil index sets](#arrays-of-optionals), which is prepended to the list of non-optionals.
-This approach is not possible for streams, requiring additional information for each element in the stream.
 A single byte is prepended to each `Optional` element, where binary `0x01` is used to indicate a non-optional value, and `0x00` is used to signal an optional value.
 `nil` values have no additional data, so each is encoded using one byte.

-This encoding of optionals is similar to the [encoding of sequences of optionals](#arrays-of-optionals) when not using the default option.